charlesm93/charlesm93.github.io/_pages/bio.md

 Currently, I'm a PhD student in statistics at Columbia University, advised by professor [Andrew Gelman](http://www.stat.columbia.edu/~gelman/).

-I was born and raised in Paris, France.
+I'll share my academic track in some details, in the hope of helping aspiring researchers.

-After completing my high-school diploma, I moved the U.S and studied Physics at Yale University.
+After completing my high-school diploma in France, I moved the U.S and studied Physics at Yale University.
 There I did research with the Astronomy department and the [exoplanet group](http://exoplanets.astro.yale.edu/).